nus-cs2103-AY2122S2/ip/docs/README.md

 1. Make sure you have Java `11` or above installed in your computer.

-2. Download the latest `iP.jar` from the [Releases](https://github.com/ckcherry23/ip/releases) page of Heylo's repository.
+2. Download the latest `heylo.jar` from the [Releases](https://github.com/ckcherry23/ip/releases) page of Heylo's repository.

 3. Double-click the downloaded file to start the app.
 The GUI similar to this should appear.<br>